How Sylvester Stallone cop movies explain changing attitudes about the police

 The message of Cop Land didn’t seem to take either.
 Stallone has talked as recently as last year about rebooting Cobra.

-Nobody, though, should begrudge him this lapse.
+Nobody should begrudge him this lapse, though.

 Clearly the message of Cop Land didn’t stick with audiences, either.